QuantumLS-Studio/MathTool-CLI/README.md

 ## 🧑‍💻Contributing people

-[FTS427](https://github.com/FTS427)Responsible for the entire project
+[FTS427](https://github.com/FTS427) responsible for the entire project

-[JWJUN233233](https://github.com/JWJUN233233)Provides help with "Git Action" for this project
+[JWJUN233233](https://github.com/JWJUN233233) provides help with "Git Action" for this project

-[N55743](https://github.com/N55743)Provided Windows-side testing and translation services for the entire project, and asked some questions and suggestions
+[N55743](https://github.com/N55743) provided Windows testing and translation services for the entire project, and asked some questions and suggestions

 Thank every developer very much for their help!👍

 ## 👀Othres things

-See for previous versions[MathCentralTools](https://github.com/FTS427/MathCentralTools)（Archived🗃️）
+See for older versions[MathCentralTools](https://github.com/FTS427/MathCentralTools)（Archived🗃️）